-A Marking Period Average (MPA), used in determining academic eligibility, is shown on student report cards.
+A Marking Period Average (MPA), used in determining academic eligibility for interscholastic athletics, is shown on student report cards.
 The MPA is not cumulative and is not used to establish the GPA or WGPA.
+For information about conditions under which the MPA applies to interscholastic athletics, please see https:// ww2.montgomeryschoolsmd.org/departments/policy/detail. aspx?recID=248&policyID=IQD-RA&sectionID=9